 Tendonitis of the shoulder tendons is a repetitive, or overuse injury.
 This is usually due to poor posture and muscle imbalances around the shoulder which put more pressure on one muscle or tendon than it is used to.

-It also common in those who use the shoulder joint excessively, such as throwers (i.e. baseball or field events like javelin) or manual workers such as carpenters and electricians who may work with their arms overhead.
+It is also common in those who use the shoulder joint excessively, such as throwers (i.e. baseball or field events like javelin) or manual workers such as carpenters and electricians who may work with their arms overhead.
 There are many terms used to describe tendonitis.
 These include tendinopathy, tendinitis, and tenosynovitis.